by Dr Rohan Page, MBBS FRACS (PLAS)

 Breast augmentation surgery is very safe and carries few risks.
 It is however, an invasive procedure and so must be managed by both you and your surgeon in a careful and professional manner.

-At Assure, our specialist plastic surgeons offer breast augmentation patients an all-inclusive package for $10,990, which covers surgery performed safely in a premium, fully-accredited hospital in Perth.
+At Assure, our Specialist Plastic Surgeons offer breast augmentation patients an all-inclusive package for $12,990, which covers surgery performed safely under general anaesthetic in a fully-accredited Perth hospital.
 Click here for details.

 Return to News & Surgeon Blog